-The door in the room's northeast corner is securely barred and boarded up from the outside, preventing access to the courtyard.
-The stairs lead up to area 4B.
+The door in the room's northeast corner is securely barred and boarded up from the outside (hardness 5, hp 20, Break DC 25), preventing access to the courtyard.
+The stairs lead up to Area 4B.

 4B.
 Widow Tarcy's Rooms